Anton Kade: Club career

-Having already entered the professional squad in early 2022, Anton Kade made his professional debut for Hertha BSC on the 20 February 2022, replacing Ishak Belfodil at the 76th minute of a Bundesliga game against RB Leipzig.
+Having already entered the professional squad in early 2022, Anton Kade made his professional debut for Hertha BSC on 20 February 2022, replacing Ishak Belfodil in the 76th minute of a Bundesliga game against RB Leipzig.

-On 15 June 2022 Basel announced the signing of Kade on a four-year contract.
+On 15 June 2022, Swiss Super League club Basel announced the signing of Kade on a four-year contract.
 He joined Basel's first team for their 2022–23 season under head coach Alexander Frei and made his debut in the Swiss Cup match on 21 August 2022 as Basel won 5–0 against local amateur club FC Allschwil.
 Kade played his domestic league debut for the club in the away game in the Stade de Genève on 16 October as Basel played a goalless draw with Servette.
 He scored his first goal for his new club on 3 November in the away game in the Vazgen Sargsyan Republican Stadium in Yerevan as Basel won 2–1 in the group stage of the 2022–23 UEFA Europa Conference League to qualify for the knockout phase.

+On 25 August 2025, Kade signed a four-year contract with FC Augsburg.

 Personal life

-Anton Kade's older brother Julius is also a professional soccer player, playing with Dynamo Dresden in 2022.
+Anton Kade's older brother Julius is also a professional footballer, playing with Dynamo Dresden in 2022.